Crutch: Four-point gait

 Those who can tolerate partial weight bearing on both legs usually use the four point gait.
 The sequence is right crutch, left leg, left crutch, right leg.
 This is the slowest of all gaits but also the safest in that three of the four points are in contact with the ground at any given time.

 Two-point gait

 Those who can tolerate partial weight bearing on both legs but require less support than a four-point gait usually use the two-point gait.
 The sequence is right crutch with left leg and then left crutch with right leg.

 Three-point gait

 The three point gait is usually used by those who cannot bear weight on one leg.
 Both crutches are advanced while bearing weight on the unaffected leg.
 Then the unaffected leg is advanced while bearing weight on the crutches.

 Swing-to gait

-A person with a non-weight bearing injury generally performs a "swing-to" gait: lifting the affected leg, the user places both crutches in front of himself, and then swings his uninjured leg to meet the crutches.
+A person with a non-weight bearing injury generally performs a "swing-to" gait: lifting the affected leg, the user places both crutches in front of themself, and then swings his uninjured leg to meet the crutches.
 A similar "swing-through" gait is when both legs are advanced in front of the crutches rather than beside them.